PYConsle/PYConsle/README.md

 # PYCONSLE
 Pyconsle is a consle made in python!

-The Consle only has 3 commands at the momment.
+The Consle only has 7 commands at the momment.

-Which are help, help advanced and hello world.
+Which are help, help advanced hello world, Echo, createf, createpy and update!
 More too come soon...